Iran says ready to answer U.N. nuclear agency's questions

-ANKARA Iran is ready to answer the U.N. atomic agency's questions about its nuclear programme, a senior official was quoted as saying ahead of talks on Saturday expected to broach sensitive military-related issues.
+ANKARA Iran is ready to answer the U.N. atomic agency's questions about its nuclear program, a senior official was quoted as saying ahead of talks on Saturday expected to broach sensitive military-related issues.

 The International Atomic Energy Agency hopes to persuade Iran to finally start addressing long-held suspicions it may have researched how to build atomic bombs.

-Tehran has rejected the accusations of weaponisation-related work as forged and baseless, while saying it will cooperate with the IAEA to clear up any "ambiguities".
+Tehran has rejected the accusations of weaponization-related work as forged and baseless, while saying it will cooperate with the IAEA to clear up any "ambiguities".

 Saturday's meeting comes 10 days before Tehran and world powers, building on a landmark interim deal that took effect last month, start talks on a long-term accord on Iran's nuclear aspirations that would avert the threat of a Middle East war.

-Note: (This story has been refiled to clarify position of Kamalvandi)